 EXPLORE OUR MEMBERS’ FAVOURITE CAMPGROUNDS

 Pearl Harbor is an American lagoon harbor on the island of Oahu, Hawaii, west of Honolulu.
-It has been long visited by the Naval fleet of the United States, before it was acquired from the Hawaiian Kingdom by the U.S. with the signing of the Reciprocity Treaty of 1875.
+It was often visited by the Naval fleet of the United States, before it was acquired from the Hawaiian Kingdom by the U.S. with the signing of the Reciprocity Treaty of 1875.
 Much of the harbor and surrounding lands are now a United States Navy deep-water naval base.
-It is also the headquarters of the...More information
+It is also the headquarters of the Uni...More information

 Kīlauea Point National Wildlife Refuge is a National Wildlife Refuge on the northwest coast of the island of Kauaʻi in Hawaiʻi.More information